Economy of Chile: History

 According to the CIA World Factbook, during the early 1990s, Chile's reputation as a role model for economic reform was strengthened when the democratic government of Patricio Aylwin, who took over from the military in 1990, deepened the economic reform initiated by the military government.
 The Aylwin government departed significantly from the neoliberal doctrine of the Chicago boys, as evidenced by higher government expenditure on social programs to tackle poverty and poor quality housing.
-Growth in real GDP averaged 8% from 1991 to 1997, but fell to half that level in 1998 because of tight monetary policies (implemented to keep the current account deficit in check) and lower exports due to the Asian financial crisis.
+Growth in real GDP averaged 8% from 1991 to 1997, but fell to half that level in 1998 because of tight monetary policies (implemented to keep the current account deficit in check) and lower exports due to the 1997 Asian financial crisis.
 Chile's economy has since recovered and has seen growth rates of 5–7% over the past several years.

-After a decade of impressive growth rates, Chile began to experience a moderate economic downturn in 1999, brought on by unfavorable global economic conditions related to the Asian financial crisis, which began in 1997.
+After a decade of impressive growth rates, Chile began to experience a moderate economic downturn in 1999, brought on by unfavorable global economic conditions related to the 1997 Asian financial crisis.
 The economy remained sluggish until 2003, when it began to show clear signs of recovery, achieving 4.0% real GDP growth.
 The Chilean economy finished 2004 with growth of 6.0%.
 Real GDP growth reached 5.7% in 2005 before falling back to 4.0% in 2006.
 GDP expanded by 5.1% in 2007.
+In recent years, more stable macroeconomic conditions have replaced Chile's post- pandemic turmoil.
+A 2.4 % real GDP growth in 2024 was attributed to rising household income and rebounding investment, according to the OECD (2025).
+Inflation dropped sharply from 12 % in 2023 to 4.3 % in 2024, approaching the Central Bank's target range.
+Mining continues to dominate the external industry, accounting for almost 60% of export earnings.
+Due to the global demand for battery materials, lithium output increased significantly in 2024 while copper production increased by 2.8%.
+Despite strong export success, productivity is still a structural challenge because worker output is roughly 50% below the OECD average.
+Public debt rose to 38 percent of GDP in 2024, reflecting long- term fiscal pressures and relatively low tax revenues.
+Policy discussions increasingly focus on diversification, female labor-force participation, and regulatory reforms to enhance productivity and sustain inclusive growth.